it-notes/notes/readme.md

 # IT Notes

-Repository with cheat sheets and gists.
+Repository with cheat sheets, gists and notes about various tools.